-- 4.1 The committee meets at least once a term, but more frequent meetings can be arranged if necessary. - 4.2 A full list of the committees' responsibilities is set out in the terms of reference. - 4.3 The main responsibilities of the committee include: - a) the initial review and authorisation of the annual budget - b) the regular monitoring of actual expenditure and income against budget - c) ensuring that the annual accounts are produced in accordance with the requirements of the Companies Act 2006 and the DfE guidance to academies. - d) reviewing internal audit reports on the effectiveness of the financial procedures and controls - e) making recommendations about the appointment of External Auditors - f) making recommendations around the role of Internal Audit and any appointments to this post - g) recommending the award of contracts and purchases >£50,000 for Board approval, in line with the Schedule of Delegated Authorities - h) reviewing all procurements where tenders have been raised. - i) recommending changes to the school personnel establishment for Board approval where required by the Schedule of Delegated Authorities - j) agree, monitor the effectiveness of health and safety policies and compliance with statutory obligations under the Health and Safety at Work act 1974. - k) monitor any alleged fraud and irregularities in the Trust's finances and other control systems and ensuring that all allegations of fraud and irregularities are properly followed up. - 4.4 The Trust is considering plans to establish a separate Audit and Risk Committee which if implemented will be incorporated into later editions of this policy.
-The Chair of Trustees should not be Chair of the Audit and Risk Committee.
-Where the Finance Committee and Audit and Risk committee are separate, the Chair should not be the same.
-Where the Audit and Risk Committee is combined with another committee, employees should not participate as members when audit matters are discussed.
+- 4.1 The committee meets at least once a term, but more frequent meetings can be arranged if necessary. - 4.2 A full list of the committees' responsibilities is set out in the terms of reference. - 4.3 The main responsibilities of the committee include: - a) the initial review and authorisation of the annual budget - b) the regular monitoring of actual expenditure and income against budget - c) ensuring that the annual accounts are produced in accordance with the requirements of the Companies Act 2006 and the DfE guidance to academies - d) making recommendations about the appointment of External Auditors - e) making recommendations around the role of Internal Audit and any appointments to this post - f) recommending the award of contracts and purchases >£50,000 up to £74,999 for committee approval.
+Over £75,000 approval by the Full Trust Board in line with the Schedule of Delegated Authorities - g) reviewing all procurements where tenders have been raised - h) recommending changes to the School personnel establishment for Board approval where required by the Schedule of Delegated Authorities - i) agree, monitor the effectiveness of health and safety policies and compliance with statutory obligations under the Health and Safety at Work act 1974 - j) monitor any alleged fraud and irregularities in the Trust's finances and other control systems and ensuring that all allegations of fraud and irregularities are properly followed up.

+5. Audit and Risk Committee